 So if 4% isn’t enough, and 4.5% probably isn’t enough, then what’s the magic number?

-“One alternative is the 6% method, which suggests retirees withdraw 6% of their savings at the beginning of the year to cover their living expenses but that they don’t take any cost-of-living raises in subsequent years that would increase their annual withdrawal above 6%,” said Tan.
+“One alternative is the 6% method, which suggests retirees withdraw 6% of their savings at the beginning of the year to cover their living expenses but that they don’t take any cost-of-living raises in subsequent years that would increase their annual withdrawal above 6%,” Tan said.
 “The most recommended strategy is to work with a financial professional who knows you and your situation.”

 That last bit of advice is truly timeless.